FreeOSme/awesome/README.md

 # Awesome FreeOS

-A curated list of high-quality resources related to the FreeOS ecosystem.
+A curated list of high-quality resources related to the FreeOS.me ecosystem.

 ## What this list is